Wu-yi-fei/predictive-sls-master/README.md

 # predictive-system-level-synthesis-master
-### Hi there 👋, here is a brief README about our experiments for predictive system-level synthesis (pSLS).
+### Hi there 👋, here is a brief README about our experiments for predictive system-level synthesis (PredSLS).
 This is still a work in progress.
-## System Requirement
+## Configuration
 <!--
 We recommend using Python 3 (and pip3) or above.
 -->